AdrianJung/photoify/README.md

 - [x] update db based on id
 - [x] upload a profile avatar image
 - [x] create new posts with image and description
-- [ ] edit posts
+- [x] edit posts
 - [x] delete posts
 - [x] like and dislike posts
-- [ ] follow and unfollow other users
-- [ ] view a list of posts by users I follow
 - [x] able to comment on a post
-- [ ] able to edit comments
-- [ ] able to delete comments
-- [ ] able to reply to comments
-- [ ] able to delete account along with all posts and comments
+- [x] able to delete account along with all posts and comments
-- [ ] able to resetting password with email
-- [ ] able to view posts with a specific [hashtag](https://enmwikipediaorg/wiki/Hashtag) in the description

 # Front-end